 Making company assets available for private use

-At this time of year, when P11ds (the return of taxable benefits) come to be completed, it’s not unusual for me to be fielding questions about assets that companies may make available to their directors and employees for private use.
+At this time of year, when P11Ds (the return of taxable benefits) come to be completed, it’s not unusual for me to be fielding questions about assets that a company makes available to its directors and employees for their private use.

-I think it’s fair to say that this gets overlooked.
-Alas, historic agreements with a local inspector of taxes, who took into account the limited actual usage of the asset, and calculated a low benefit, are no longer valid!
+Historic agreements with a local inspector of taxes, who took into account the limited actual usage of the asset, and calculated a low benefit, are no longer valid.
 Usage is no longer the primary consideration.
-The legislation is quite clear that assets that are available for use by the employee, or a member of the employee’s family or household, are to be treated as if they are available throughout the year, subject to limited deductions.
+The legislation is quite clear that assets that are available for use by the employee, or a member of the employee’s family or household, are to be treated as if they are available throughout the whole year, subject to limited deductions.

-In practice, that can mean a very hefty benefit in kind charge with accompanying Class 1A national insurance liability for an asset which has a genuine business use and may only be made available to a director/employee infrequently.
+In practice, that can mean a hefty benefit-in-kind charge with accompanying Class 1A National Insurance liability for an asset which has a genuine business use and may only be made available to a director/employee infrequently.

-A careful assessment as to whether corporate ownership is still the best option, together with a comprehensive understanding of the complicated criteria for claiming deductions for periods of unavailability, is therefore important.
+It will also help to have a good understanding of the criteria for claiming deductions for periods of unavailability, as this criteria is complicated.

-For example, the limits of an employee’s skill or legal status in terms of using the asset isn’t a factor, nor are inclement weather conditions (unless legally the asset is unable to be used) whilst, in HMRC’s eyes, even some contractual arrangements, designed to put an asset beyond use, may not be enough.
+For example, you can’t claim a deduction if employees lack the skill or legal status to use the asset, nor is inclement weather a factor (unless legally the asset can’t be used).
+In HMRC’s eyes, even some contractual arrangements, designed to put an asset beyond use, may not be enough to warrant a deduction.

 If you’d like to discuss appropriate strategies, please get in touch.

 Sign up to receive the latest news from Larking Gowen